janethkim/pokemon_janethki/GameDesignDoc.md

 ## User Layout
 When the game starts, a [start screen] (Images/StartScreen.png) will pull up.
-It will have 3 buttons with the labels start, directions, and quit.
+It will have 2 buttons with the labels start and quit.
 The start button leads to [another screen] (Images/Name.png) which asks the user to input a name.
 After that, the interface will display the main [gamescreen] (Images/Gameplay.png).
-After counting for 3 seconds, the game will start.
-In the top right corner of the game, there will be buttons for pausing the game and for quitting the game.
+~~After counting for 3 seconds, the game will start.~~ In the bottom corners of the game, there will be buttons for pausing the game and for quitting the game.

-When you click the [pause button] (Images/pause.png), it will lead you to another screen that has 3 buttons: resume game, directions, and quit.
+When you click the [pause button] (Images/pause.png), the game pauses.

-If you click the [directions] (Images/Directions.png) button, it will bring up a screen with the purpose of the game and what each thing does.
+~~If you click the [directions] (Images/Directions.png) button, it will bring up a screen with the purpose of the game and what each thing does.~~

+If you clicke the quit button, then [GAME OVER] (Images/gameOver_word.png) will be displayed

-If you click the [quit screen] (Images/quit.png), it will display the score, which the user can click OK.
+~~If you click the [quit screen] (Images/quit.png), a GAME OVER screen will appear~~
-Then the window closes.